Hubert W. Vogelmann Award for Excellence in Research and Scholarship

 - A copy of the nominee’s current curriculum vitae.
 Within the curriculum vitae, the nominee should include detailed information about external grant support, including the nominee’s involvement in the grants (PI, co-PI, etc.), the duration of the grants, and the monetary amount of the grants.
 In addition, the nominee should explicitly distinguish between refereed publications, non-refereed publications, reviews, book chapters, and meeting abstracts/proceedings.

-support, solicited by the nominator, from colleagues with in-depth
+solicited by the nominator, from colleagues with in-depth knowledge of

 If necessary, the Vogelmann Award Committee will request additional information from the nominator.